 The Company has also previously issued stock equivalent units, or SEUs, which settle in cash and vest ratably over four years, to non-executive employees.
 The fair value of these liability awards is based on the closing market price of the Company's common stock and is remeasured at the end of each reporting period until the SEUs vest.
-The Company reports the compensation as a component of SG&A expense and the related liability as accrued payroll on the consolidated balance sheets.
+The Company reports the compensation as a component of SG&A expense on the consolidated statements of income and the related liability as accrued payroll on the consolidated balance sheets.

-2022 20)21 - 2 2020
+202 23 2022 2 2021

 Units issued

-Compensation expense \$ - \$ 425 \$ 840
+Compensation expense \$ \$ - \$ 425